MCP App Inspector

 How do I test MCP Apps across ChatGPT and Claude?

 The inspector ships with both ChatGPT and Claude host runtimes built in.
 Switch between them from the sidebar dropdown, or pass ?host=claude in the URL.
-In Playwright tests, use createInspectorUrl with a host parameter and loop over both hosts to test cross-host rendering automatically.
+For automated testing, see the <a href="/testing-framework">testing framework</a>.

 What are simulation files?